 We can include terms in a Revocable Living Trust to protect our clients’ heirs from themselves, from others, or from both.
 We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets from creditors in a bankruptcy, from a spouse in divorce proceedings, or from an opponent in litigation.
 When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance, to protect them from themselves.

 Taking Care Of Young Children

 For clients with young children, much more thought is often put into the distribution plan.
 Most clients do not want young children to receive their entire inheritance all at once on their 18th birthday.
-We can include terms that spread out the distribution over a number of years and terms that limit what the inheritance can be used to pay for.
+We can include terms that spread out the distribution over a number of years, and terms that limit for what purchases or costs the inheritance can be used.

-Additionally, significant discussion centers on the individual or entity named as trustee of the trust because this trustee will be responsible for the children’s financial wellbeing for as long as our clients want to restrict the children’s access to the inheritance.
+Additionally, significant discussion centers on the individual or entity named as trustee of the trust, because this trustee will be responsible for the children’s financial wellbeing for as long as our clients want to restrict the children’s access to the inheritance.
 It is also imperative for clients to nominate a guardian for their minor children.
-This individual will be responsible for the day-to-day care of the children, whereas the trustee will be responsible for the financial wellbeing of the children.
+This individual will be responsible for the children’s day-to-day care, whereas the trustee will be responsible for the children’s financial wellbeing.
 The guardian and the trustee can be, but need not be, the same person.

-Our clients typically serve as trustees of their own Revocable Living Trusts as long as they are willing and able.
+Our clients typically serve as trustees of their own Revocable Living Trusts as long as they’re willing and able.
 This means they retain complete control of every aspect of their Trust.
 They can use the property in their Trust without restriction, rearrange assets at will, sell trust property, and add new property to their Trust.
 They can also amend the terms of their Trust at any time.
-The Revocable Living Trust is one of the most flexible Estate Planning tools out there.
+The Revocable Living Trust is one of the most flexible estate planning tools out there.

 Avoiding Guardianship Court